MrCerealGuy/Tazas-Grave/README.md

 - Toilets and faucets give water
 - Craft casino coins from brass in a forge
 - Changed 1 to 3 skill points per level
 - Added back basic damage bonuses based on quality level.
-(NEW!)
   +20% entity damage per level above 1.
   (0-100%) +40% block damage per level above 1 (0-200%)
-- Added Taza's Grave main menu (NEW!)
+- Added Taza's Grave main menu
-- Changed "Near Death Trauma" buff to 600s (10 min) (NEW!)
+- Changed "Near Death Trauma" buff to 600s (10 min)
-- Doubled birds nest feather and egg count (NEW!)
+- Doubled birds nest feather and egg count
-- Increased drop chance for zombie loot to 25% (NEW!)
+- Increased drop chance for zombie loot to 25%
-- Added extra input slot to the forge (NEW!)
+- Added extra input slot to the forge
-- Decreased required iron for iron bars to 25 (NEW!)
+- Decreased required iron for iron bars to 25
-- "Can of Acid" now craftable from a Car Battery and Glass Jar (NEW!)
+- "Can of Acid" now craftable from a Car Battery and Glass Jar
-- Decreased costs for Moldy Bread, only 1 Sham Sandwich needed (NEW!)
+- Decreased costs for Moldy Bread, only 1 Sham Sandwich needed
-- Oil now craftable from an Empty Glass Jar instead of an Empty Can (NEW!)
+- Oil now craftable from an Empty Glass Jar instead of an Empty Can
-- Doubled Block Range of Taza's Stone Axe (NEW!)
+- Doubled Block Range of Taza's Stone Axe

 ## Install mod